The mestiza muse

 Melanin, which gives color to our skin and hair, also acts as a natural antioxidant and protects our skin and hair from harmful UV radiation.

-When hair is photobleached, the melanin grains are bleached as well, causing the hair to lose its natural antioxidant.
+When hair is photobleached, the melanin grains are also bleached, causing it to lose its natural antioxidant.
 This makes it susceptible to oxidation caused by high-energy UV radiation.
+Numerous scientific studies have revealed that UV exposure can harm hair fibers.7

 The UV radiation in the range of 200 to 400 nanometers in the solar electromagnetic spectrum is capable of breaking the chemical bonds of keratin.